 The Company provides for the gratuity for employees in India as per the Payment of Gratuity Act, 1972.
 Employees who are in continuous service of five years are eligible to gratuity.
-The amount of gratuity payable on retirement/termination is the employees last drawn basic salary per month computed proportonately for 15 days salary multiplied for the number of years of service, the gratuity plan is funded plan and the Company makes contributions to recognised funds in India.
-The Company does not fully fund the liability and maintains the target level of funding to be maintained over the period of time based on estimates of expected gratuity payments.
+The amount of gratuity payable on retirement/termination is the employees last drawn basic salary per month computed proportionately for 15 days salary multiplied for the number of years of service.

-A reconciliation of the Company's defined benefit obligation (DBO) and plan assets to the amounts presented in the statement of financial position for each of the reporting periods is presented below:
+A reconciliation of the Group's defined benefit obligation (DBO) and plan assets to the amounts presented in the statement of financial position for each of the reporting periods is presented below: